What is trahana? How do we make it? Why do we make it? And how do we use it?

 - If you don’t have a powerful grinder, you can purchase kibbled wheat instead or if you are local to Oakleigh in Melbourne, the Squirrel’s Den sells whole wheat and they can grind it for you!

-- Trahana can then be used for soups, stews, pites or in dishes like Paspaliara to absorb liquids released from other ingredients
+- Trahana can then be used for soups, stews or added to pites to absorb liquids released from other ingredients

 - Burghul/bulghur is made using exactly the same preparation and process, except the ground wheat is boiled in water rather than milk